ajmcquilkin/nextjs-monorepo-starter/README.md

 3. Configure Environment Variables

    The repository is expecting certain variables to be defined within NodeJS' `process.env` object.
 NextJS automatically loads variables into `process.env` from an `.env.local` file at the root of the project.
-More information can be found below in the [Required Environment Variables](#required-environment-variables) section.
+More information can be found below in the [Environment Variables](#environment-variables) section.

 <!-- BUILDING -->